Even when it doesn't work... don't give up!

 Sadly, it has not worked out like that.

 I had my daughter in November 2011.
 She had a severe tongue-tie and would not latch on.
 I did not have enough colostrum to express either so while in the hospital we gave in and had to formula feed her.

 I paid for private consultations with lactation consultants and went to breastfeeding support groups and got tons of healthy advice - and she still did not latch on.
-She is 7 weeks at the time I am typing this and she still refuses to breastfeed.
+She is seven weeks at the time I am typing this, and she still refuses to breastfeed.

 Yes, giving her formula and just letting my milk dry up would've been a lot more convenient for us at this point.
 But you can't go against the fact that breast milk is better for her than formula - and I do want the very best for my daughter.

 So for those of you who feel like you've tried everything and it didn't work - don't give up!
 Do the best for your children that you can, and you will live with no regrets.

 Click here to post comments

 Join in and write your own page!
 It's easy to do.
 How?
 Simply click here to return to breastfeeding stories.